Speed Up Your Internet Connection!

 There are many utilities on the Web that claim to "optimize" your Internet connection.
 Some do, some don't.
 The best such utility that I have found is TweakMASTER by Rose City Software.
 It asks a couple of questions about the type of Internet connection you have.
 Then it creates a restore point so you can recover if you don't like the changes it makes.
 Finally, you try several different "strategies" - each a combination of tweaks - to see which gives you the best speed boost.
 Another free utility you can try is TCP Optimizer.
 I've not tried it, but one reader mentioned that it was helpful to him.

-I've been asked if upgrading from a G-router to an N-router will boost speeds on a wireless Internet connection.
-The answer is NO. Even the older G-routers can sling data at 54Mbps, which is probably MUCH faster than your incoming Internet pipe.
-DSL operates at about 1.5 Mbps, cable is typically 5-20 Mbps, and residential fiber optic service might get you as high as 50Mbps.
+I've been asked if upgrading from a G-router to a newer N or AC router will boost speeds on a wireless Internet connection.
+The answer is most likely NO. The older G-routers can sling data at maximum (burst) speed of 54Mbps, with a sustained speed of 25-27 Mbps.
+For most people, that's faster than your incoming Internet pipe.
+DSL operates at about 1.5 to 3 Mbps, cable is typically 5-20 Mbps, and residential fiber optic service might get you as high as 50Mbps.
 The only exception to this would be those lucky enough to have access to super-fast Internet connections.
+If you do have that kind of incoming pipe, an N-router may increase your wifi throughput to about 150Mbps.

 Finally, consider upgrading your Internet speed by paying a little extra for more bandwidth.
 Some folks aren't even aware that their ISP offers such an option, and there may be other ISPs servicing your area who can provide a faster connection.
 A little research may even net you a faster connection at a lower monthly price!